-Since the needs of each student are different, the accommodations for each student must be specifically selected for that student.
-Among the typical accommodations accorded SMC students are the use of note takers, recording of lectures, tutoring services, oral testing, and extended testing time.
+Since the needs of each student are different, the accommodations for each student must be specifically determined for that student.
+Among the typical accommodations accorded SMC students are the use of extended testing times, assistance with note taking or permission to record lectures, and audio or reading of tests.
+In addition, tutoring services are available for all SMC students.